General Terms and Conditions for Use of Swiss Bankers Prepaid Services Ltd Payment Instruments

-The Cardholder agrees that SBPS may process behavioural data which do not permit direct conclusions concerning his or her person for marketing purposes and for market research, in particular for development of products and services in connection with the card relationship, use of the Card or ancillary/supplementary services.
+The Cardholder agrees that SBPS may process behavioral data which do not permit direct conclusions concerning his or her person for marketing purposes and for market research, in particular for development of products and services in connection with the card relationship, use of the Card or ancillary/supplementary services.

-21. Outsourcing of business areas and services.
 Within the scope of the provisions of supervisory law and in accordance with supervisory directives, SBPS may outsource particular business areas and services (such as operation of IT systems) to service providers in Switzerland and abroad.
 In this context, such service providers may come into possession of data about the Cardholder and his or her card transactions and card balance, which the Cardholder hereby acknowledges and accepts.

-22. Dormancy.
 In the event of dormancy, SBPS has the right to release data about the Cardholder and his or her card balance to the proper authorities.
 Should it be necessary to conduct special investigations in connection with the dormancy, SBPS has the right to charge costs incurred, in particular investigation fees, to the card account.

-24. Termination of the contractual relationship.
-The contractual relationship terminates if
+25. Termination of the contractual relationship

-Swiss Bankers Prepaid Services (Liechtenstein) AG
+Swiss Bankers Prepaid Services Ltd